atbrask/RPIWeather/Backend/README.md

 If you have a breakout board without the 3.3v regulator, you'll need to use pin 1 instead of pin 2 for VCC.

+#### Connecting a 433MHz receiver to the Pi
+I have created a small 433MHz receiver for commonly available weather station temperature sensors.
+It is based on a SYN470 receiver IC and an ATtiny84 that collects the radio data and forwards it to the Pi.
+Look elsewhere in this repository for a schematic and some firmware.
+The receiver uses the RX pin of the Pi's on-board UART, so you'll need to disable the serial console that PiCore exposes on these pins.
+When this is done, the receiver streams data to /dev/ttyAMA0 whenever it receives some.

 #### Installation
 * Install piCore 6.1-SSH onto an SD card using `dd` or similar tool.
 * Plug in the SD card and boot the Pi.